 Save in Analyst

 2. “Save Dashboard” will save the existing dashboard and overwrite anything that was previously saved.
+Note: the “Save Dashboard” feature is only available in the Analyst and Event Response applications currently.

 Saved Analyst dashboards are automatically set to never expire.